taichi-dev/taichi/docs/export_kernels.rst

     ... # your program

-And run it.
+Then please execute ``mpm88.py``.
 Close the GUI window once particles are shown up correctly.

 This will save all the kernels in ``mpm88.py`` to ``mpm88.yml``: